 What You Can Do

-It’s not uncommon to want to feel like you should never leave them alone because of their current state and condition.
+It’s common to want to feel like you should never leave them alone because of their current state and condition.
 You might want to smother them and try to make them feel as loved as possible.

 Below is a table that can help guide you to better responses.